Woo-hoo, you’ve managed to become a life coach!

 It can be anything you like with the proviso that it can be delivered electronically, is relevant to what you do/who you serve, and has real value.

-A 500-word blog post converted to a PDF may get people on your list if you big it up enough, but the sense of resulting underwhelm when they open their exciting gift and see something so worthless will create a swift adieu as they unsubscribe.
+A 500-word blog post converted to a PDF may get people on your list if you big it up enough.
+But the resulting sense of underwhelm when they open their exciting gift and see something so worthless will create a swift adieu as they unsubscribe.

 T Minus 6 Months –